-Learning when to harvest beets takes a little knowledge of the crop and knowing what use you have planned for the beets.
+Learning when to harvest beets takes a little knowledge of the crop and understanding the use you have planned for the beets.
 Harvesting beets is possible as soon as 45 days after planting seeds of some varieties.
 Some say the smaller the beet, the more flavorful, while other allow them to reach a medium size before picking beets.

 Beet Harvesting Info